 We are proud to be partnering with Jeff Bender of Bender Farms to bring you clean, nutritious, locally grown and milled feed.
-Our line of non-GMO feeds that are both affordable and healthy, focusing on a transparent supply chain and quality ingredients that will help you increase your farm’s productivity and profitability.
-The grains in our feed are 100% traceable with the majority of them being grown on Jeff Bender’s 500 acre farm in Warren County.
+Our line of non-GMO feeds are both affordable and healthy, focusing on a transparent supply chain and quality ingredients that will help you increase your farm’s productivity and profitability.
+The grains in our feed are traceable with the majority of them being grown on Jeff Bender’s 500 acre farm and neighboring farms in Warren County.
 The rations were formulated by Crystal Creek Natural in Wisconsin and are backed by scientific data to promote wellness and productivity in your livestock.
 We thank you for trying our feed and welcome any feedback as we continue to develop and grow a feed program that will secure safe, healthy food for our friends and farming community.

 How Can You Buy Our Feed?

 - Stop by our store.
 See the price list below for what we should always have in stock.

 - Get our feed delivered on our farm delivery route to Orange and Durham County Farms.